Baptista Minola is seeking to sell off her son Katherine to the highest bidder. Cue an explosive battle of the sexes.

 Justin Audibert (Snow in Midsummer, The Jew of Malta) turns Shakespeare's fierce, energetic comedy of gender and materialism on its head to offer a fresh perspective on its portrayal of hierarchy and power.

-Read the plot for Justin Audibert's reimagined The Taming of the Shrew – where 1590s England is a Matriarchy.
+Read the synopsis for Justin Audibert's reimagined The Taming of the Shrew – where 1590s England is a Matriarchy.

 Fortune-hunting Hortensia, rich old Gremia and newly-arrived-in-town Lucentia all wish to court the handsome Bianco, but his mother Baptista decrees he cannot marry before his older brother, the sharp-tongued and quick-tempered Katherine.